Wheel Offset Calculator

 But for general purposes, measuring the offset is easy.
 All you need is a straight-edge ruler and a little bit of math.

 First, lay the straight-edge ruler across the center line of the wheel, making sure it touches the hub mounting surface.
+The mounting point is crucial here as it determines the distance from the center line of the wheel to the mounting surface, affecting whether the offset is positive, negative, or center/no offset.

 Next, measure the distance between the straight edge and the center line of the wheel.